gavinlyonsrepo/raspberrypi_tempmon/README.md

 New in Version 2.0.
 Run with -s on the CLI.
 Parses log.txt and creates log.csv.
-Note: Will not work with log files containing data older than version 2.0.
 This csv file can be then used by user in another app.
 A comma-separated values (CSV) file is a delimited text file that uses a comma to separate values.
 This file can then be loaded into libreoffice calc.